dougbutner/effective-collective/Effective Collective Paper/Individuality (Verification).md

 # Case Against Social Verification
 To successfully run social verification, trusted representatives must exist to ensure that groups of individuals don't work in malicious ways.
 This risk of malicious actors can be greatly reduced by these trusted representatives, and by holding users accountable for those they verify.

 Social verification does not stand up to some principles of web 3, including decentralization and provability.
-While this m
+While this may present an ideological issue, it's not a real issu
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQyMTE2OTQ4NSwtNjEwMjM1NjUsLTIwMT
+eyJoaXN0b3J5IjpbLTEyNTExMTMyODMsLTYxMDIzNTY1LC0yMD
-Q0NjYxNzUsMTgzMzE3MzYyMSwxNjg3ODM5ODg0LC02MzgyMTE3
+E0NDY2MTc1LDE4MzMxNzM2MjEsMTY4NzgzOTg4NCwtNjM4MjEx
-NCwtMTY4NDkwNzEyOSwtMTQ2NzQ5NDI0LDExMDA4MDY0NzksLT
+NzQsLTE2ODQ5MDcxMjksLTE0Njc0OTQyNCwxMTAwODA2NDc5LC
-E0ODc5NjU4NTMsODQzMzI1NTMyLDE1MTQ3MDY0MjYsLTc3MTQ3
+0xNDg3OTY1ODUzLDg0MzMyNTUzMiwxNTE0NzA2NDI2LC03NzE0
-MTcwOSwtMjAwMDgxOTkyMiwxNjY1NzY4MTY0LDE3NDQ3OTYzNT
+NzE3MDksLTIwMDA4MTk5MjIsMTY2NTc2ODE2NCwxNzQ0Nzk2Mz
-EsMzU3MzE2NzQsNzMwOTk4MTE2XX0=
+UxLDM1NzMxNjc0LDczMDk5ODExNl19
 -->